 A2-2.1.4 Multi-channel operation

-The AIS should be capable of receiving on two parallel channels and transmitting on four independent channels in accordance with § A2-4.1.
-Two separate TDMA receiving processes should be used to simultaneously receive on three independent frequency channels.
-One TDMA transmitter should be used to alternate TDMA transmissions on four independent frequency channels.
+The AIS should be capable of receiving on three parallel channels and transmitting on four independent channels in accordance with § A2-4.1.
+Three separate AIS receiving processes should be used to simultaneously receive on AIS channels A, B, and 2006.
+One TDMA transmitter should be used to alternate AIS transmissions on four independent frequency channels.

 (No additional changes prior to this section)

 A6-3.1 Composition